jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_drilldown_overview.md

 * [Spotlight Client][enterprise_display_overview]
 * [Spotlight Mobile][mobile_overview]

-## The Spotlight Overview page for a VMware connection
+## The Spotlight Overview page for a Hyper-V connection
-The Spotlight Overview page is made up of components and flows tailored to the Hyper-V architecture. \
+The Spotlight Overview page is made up of components and flows tailored to the Hyper-V architecture.

 ## Components